 When do boat trips run?

 Boat trips are by arrangement, either afternoons or evenings, subject to crew availability and weather.
 If you are chartering the boat for a group, you can arrange a time that’s convenient for you.
-If you are joining a public boat trip, the timing will be determined by the first people to book that day.
 Call Graham Pressman to book on 07585 160 772.

 Where do boat trips run?

 Your trip will commence from Ebridge lock opposite Ebridge Mill.
 This can be found along the North Walsham–Happisburgh Road (for SatNavs use the postcode: NR28 9NG).
 Boat trips follow a return route to Spa Common and back, taking approximately one hour.

 Refreshments are not currently provided but please feel encouraged to bring your own.
 Food and drink is very welcome – hot, cold or celebratory!
 Please bear in mind that it is only a small boat and there is no toilet onboard or en route.